 Graham Mather CBE is President of the Forum.
 He chairs its Regulatory Best Practice Group and serves as a non-executive director on the Boards of Ofcom and the Office of Rail and Road.
 Having previously served on the Competition Appeal Tribunal and the Monopolies and Mergers Commission.
 He was a Member of the European Parliament in the 1990s.
 He has also been General Director of the Institute of Economic Affairs and Head of the Institute of Directors Policy Unit.
 He was an open scholar of New College, Oxford and Visiting Fellow of Nuffield College.

 Richard Threlfall, is Chairman of the Infrastructure Forum Advisory Council.
-Richard is Partner, and Global Head of Infrastructure at KPMG and also leads KPMG’s Corporate Finance Infrastructure business.
+Richard is Global Head of KPMG IMPACT at KPMG.
 Richard previously held roles in the investment banking team at Citigroup and was a civil servant at the Department for Transport.
 Between 1996 and 1998 he was Private Secretary to the Secretary of State for Transport and the Deputy Prime Minister.